uvarc/rc-learning/content/notes/python_high_perf/multiprocessing.md

 The `squeue` command show all active jobs, either pending or running.
 The `sacct` command shows the history of your jobs whether they are pending, running, completed, cancelled or failed.

-You can find more detailed about SLURM and job management on our [website](https://www.rc.virginia.edu/userinfo/rivanna/slurm).
+You can find more details about SLURM and job management on our [website](https://www.rc.virginia.edu/userinfo/rivanna/slurm).

 <br>
 **Checking the Output File:**